Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - Scaling is not about how fast and how big to increase your budget but how well your campaign is primed and ready to pump the gas

-Step #10: Retargeting
+Step #12: Retargeting

 An advertising theory says that a consumer has to be exposed to an ad at least three times within a purchasing cycle (time between two consecutive purchases) to buy your product or service.

-Does Retargeting Actually Work?
+Does Retargeting Work?

-The truth is: Facebook retargeting does work and the statistics prove it:
+The truth is: Facebook retargeting does work, and the statistics prove it:

 - Website visitors who are retargeted with display ads are more likely to convert by 70%